 Wyse holds professional licenses, including a National B License (2010), the NCAA Advanced National Course (2009) and the NCAA National Course (2007).

-As a player, Wyse was a two-year letterwinner at the University of North Carolina at Pembroke, graduating with a Bachelor's of Science degree in 2002.
+A two-year letterwinner at the University of North Carolina at Pembroke, Wyse graduated with a Bachelor's of Science degree in 2002.

 He and his wife, Sinead, have two sons, Darragh and Caden.